USFmatscilab/FerroPhase-Q/README.txt

 ********************************START**********************************************
 quantum_v28.py :- This code evolves the density matrix and analytical wavefunction of a ferroelectric/antiferroelectric system under an applied electric field (AC or DC).

 {
-  "Temp": 900.0,
- "field_type": "ac",
- "E_max": 400.0,
- "E_min": -400.0,
- "num_periods": 1.25,
- "nsteps": 100000,
- "delta_t": 0.025,
- "intrinsic_dynamics": false,
- "P_cen": 0.0,
- "delta_P": 0.1,
- "n_out": 500,
- "relaxation_model": "rlx_lindblad_grn",
- "gamma_rescale": 1.0,
- "plot_mode": "screen",
-  "integrator": "simple"
+"Temp": 0.01,                  (Temperature in in K) "field_type": "ac",            (Option are "ac" or "dc") "E_max": 400,                  (Maximum electric field range in kV/cm) "E_min": -400.0                (Maximum electric field range in kV/cm}
+"num_periods": 1.25            (Period of the Hysteresis loop) "nsteps": 240000,              (Number of simulation steps) "delta_t": 0.045,              (Intergration time step in fs) "intrinsic_dynamics": false,   (Option are true or false) "P_cen": 0.0,                  (Initial condition, centering of the wave packet in polarization units C/m^2) "delta_P": 0.01,               (Initial condition, width of the packet in polarization units C/m^2) "n_out": 500,                  (How often to plot probability densities) "relaxation_model": "DMB"      (Different relaxation models, options are DMB, LLO or LO) "gamma_rescale": 1.0           (Rescalies damping parameter for LLO and LO is 0.0125, for DMB no rescaling is required, therefore for DMB it is 1)
+"plot_mode": "screen"          (Options to visualise the plots, while running the calculation.
+Options are "screen" or "none")
+ "integrator": "simple"        (Integration types.
+Optionsare "simple" or "predictor_corrector", simple works better for large time steps)
 }

-"Temp": 0.01, # Temp in K
-"field_type": "ac", "linear"
-"E_max" and "E_min": -400.0 range of fields to simulate
-"num_periods": 1.25 # not properly tested
-"nsteps": 100000, # number of steps
-"delta_t": 0.085, # intergration time step.
-Use 0.00085 if intrinsic dynamics is turned on "intrinsic_dynamics": false, # true or false.
-If false relaxation only will be used "P_cen": 0.0, # initial condition, centering of the wave packet in polarization units C/m^2 "delta_P": 0.1, initial condition, width of the packet in polarization units C/m^2 "n_out": 500, # how often to plot probability densities "relaxation_model": "rlx_lindblad_all" # different relaxation models
-#"rlx_equil_dens"  relaxation to equilibrium desnity matrix
-#"rlx_lindblad_grn" Lindblad relaxation to the ground state only
-#"rlx_lindblad_all" Lindblad relaxation to all states
-#"rlx_lindblad_grn_hybrid" Lindblad relaxation to the ground state only but no gain in ground state population, only happens through renormalization
-"gamma_rescale": 1.0 rescalies damping parameter for rlx_lindblad_all and lx_lindblad_all, suggested use for rlx_lindblad_all is 1
-"plot_mode": "screen"         // NEW: "screen" or "none" "integrator": "simple"   // options: "simple", "predictor_corrector" simple works better for large time steps

 ********************************END**********************************************